Affirmations an introduction

 I was in the same place as you.
 I thought, how the hell is that going to help?

-It wasn’t until I read How to Fail at Almost Everything and Still Win Big that I took affirmations seriously.
-Scott wrote about several occasions that affirmations helped him out.
+It wasn’t until I read How to Fail at Almost Everything and Still Win Big by Scott Adams that I took affirmations seriously.

 Scott Adams is a highly successful author.
 Adams created Dilbert, the widely syndicated comic strip and has written many books.